gitpod-io/browser-extension/README.md

    Thanks to @{EXTERNAL_CONTRIBUTOR_USERNAME} for helping! 🍊
    ```

 For Firefox, our [GitHub Action](https://github.com/gitpod-io/browser-extension/blob/main/.github/workflows/submit.yml) should take care of publishing for us.
+You can trigger a release (either staging or production) from the [workflow's tab](https://github.com/gitpod-io/browser-extension/actions/workflows/submit.yml).

 For Chrome: